toblux/moneymoney-coinbase-extension/README.md

 ## Features

 I had been happy with [Martin Wilhelmi's extension](https://github.com/mnin/coinbase-moneymoney), but it only supports the now-deprecated Coinbase API v2.
-While [Felix Nensa's extension](https://github.com/luckfamousa/coinbase-moneymoney) supports the new Coinbase API v3, it didn't really work for me because paging isn't implemented and prices for cryptocurrencies like `CBETH`, `ETH2`, etc. are missing (at least as of December 2024).
+While [Felix Nensa's extension](https://github.com/luckfamousa/coinbase-moneymoney) supports the new Coinbase API v3, it didn't really work for me because paging isn't implemented and prices for cryptocurrencies like `cbETH` (wrapped staked ETH), `ETH2`, etc. are missing (at least as of December 2024).

 This MoneyMoney extension is inspired by both and adds the following features: